Summary of broadband development in the Netherlands

 National broadband strategy and policy

 - The thirty two biggest municipalities (cities) of the Netherlands are organised in the special network organisation "StedenLink" that promotes the optimum usage of ICT along with the local and regional interests and needs.
-Most of the broadband infrastructure roll-out is done by private operators autonomously.

 Main aims for broadband development